-He was the co-founder of the first Community Development Corporation in New Bedford, Massachusetts where he also worked on community organizing, affordable housing, entrepreneurial development, digital literacy, immigration support, substance abuse risk reduction and low-income energy conservation.
-Bill managed the New Bedford affiliate of Working Capital which was the largest microlending program in the U.S. during the 1990’s.
+He was the co-founder of the first Community Development Corporation in New Bedford, Massachusetts where he also worked on community organizing, affordable housing, entrepreneurial development, digital literacy, immigration support, substance abuse risk reduction, and low-income energy conservation.
+Bill managed the New Bedford affiliate of Working Capital which was the largest microlending program in the United States during the 1990s.

-Maddocks worked for more than sixteen years in Sub-Saharan Africa on economic development and community building initiatives.
-Under his leadership he created the largest training program on commercial and community owned microfinance programming which trained more than 2500 students from 100+ countries in workshops held on two continents, nine countries and online.
+Bill worked for more than sixteen years in Sub-Saharan Africa on economic development and community building initiatives.
+Under his leadership he created the largest training program on commercial and community owned microfinance programming which trained more than 2,500 students from 100+ countries in workshops held on two continents, nine countries, and online.

-Bill teaches Organizational Management and Leadership in the UNH Masters in Community Development Program and at SNHU.
-For the past five years Bill has served as a facilitator and fellow for the UNH Carsey School’s New Hampshire Listens program.
+Bill teaches Organizational Management and Leadership in the UNH Masters in Community Development Program.
+For the past several years, Bill has served as a facilitator and fellow for the UNH Carsey School’s New Hampshire Listens program.
 As a consultant, Bill coordinated the 2020 U.S. Census Complete Count for the New Hampshire Funders forum and works on racial justice and economic development initiatives.